soramitsu/soramitsu-js-ui-library/README.md

 ### To add new component:

 1. Create a component directory in `ui/src/components` (e.g. `ui/src/components/Button`) with component itself
-   prefixed with S and an `index.ts` file exporting it.
+   prefixed with `S` (e.g. `SButton.vue`) and the `index.ts` file exporting it.
 The file's name becomes component's name.
 There are also can be subsidiary entities like other components, composables types, constants and so on that can be exported too.
 2. Every exported component must be added to `ui/src/components/all-components.ts` and `ui/src/components/index.ts`.
 3. Then it's necessary to add a story for being able to manually test the components.
 It can be done by adding a `*.stories.ts` file in `ui/stories` directory (e.g. `ui/stories/SButton.stories.ts`).